MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementMicrosoftTunnelSite.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphMicrosoftTunnelSite>`: Entity that represents a Microsoft Tunnel site
+BODYPARAMETER <IMicrosoftGraphMicrosoftTunnelSite>: Entity that represents a Microsoft Tunnel site
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[Description <String>]`: The MicrosoftTunnelSite's description
   - `[DisplayName <String>]`: The MicrosoftTunnelSite's display name
+  - `[EnableCertificatePinning <Boolean?>]`: When set to true, certificate pinning will be enforced on connections between the Microsoft Tunnel server and Microsoft Tunnel clients.
+When set to false, certificate pinning will be disabled.
   - `[InternalNetworkProbeUrl <String>]`: The MicrosoftTunnelSite's Internal Network Access Probe URL
   - `[MicrosoftTunnelConfiguration <IMicrosoftGraphMicrosoftTunnelConfiguration>]`: Entity that represents a collection of Microsoft Tunnel settings
     - `[(Any) <Object>]`: This indicates any property can be added to this object.